contentful/contentful-space-sync/README.md

 Behind the scenes, when you use the sync endpoint, apart from the content it also returns a sync token in its response.
 The sync token encodes information about the last synchronized content, so that when you request a new synchronization, you can supply it this content and you'll only get new and updated content, as well a list of what content has been deleted.

-When you run this tool, it will create a file in the current directory named `next-sync-token-sourceSpaceId-destinationSpaceId`.
+When you run this tool, it will create a file in the current directory named `contentful-space-sync-token-sourceSpaceId-destinationSpaceId`.
 If you run the tool again in the directory where this file resides, with the same source and destination space IDs, it will read the token from the file.
 If you have a token from somewhere else you can just create the file manually.

+# The error log

+If any errors occur during synchronization, the tool will also create a time stamped log file (`contentful-space-sync-timestamp.log`) with a list of any errors which occurred, and links to the entities in the source space which might have problems that need to be fixed.

+The most common problem will probably be an `UnresolvedLinks` error, which means a published entry A links to another entry B or asset C which has been deleted since publishing of the entry A.

 # Overwriting content

 On some occasions, an initial sync might fail with an unexpected error and you'd like to resume it.